addiscent/vagrant-ruby-rails/README.md

 The build tools will output numerous status/progress messages.
 Most of the informational messages displayed are green in color, but, there will also be a _lot_ of red-color text output.
 The output messages of _gpg_ and _curl_ are _red_ and the formatting is very _broken_.

 Unfortunately, this messy output makes it difficult to spot a genuine error which should be investigated, if one occurs.
 Typically, if the build fails, it will often stop with an obvious error message, but in some unusual cases it does not.

-After the build finishes, you should scroll back through the terminal output messages and scrutinize them.
+After the build finishes, you should scroll back through the terminal output messages and scrutinize them for messages which _may_ indicate an obvious error.

 After the build completes successfully, the last build message reads :